No. 1 Marist beats No. 4 Fairfield to reach MAAC tourney championship game

 The top-seeded Red Foxes earned a dominant 66-50 victory over fourth-seeded Fairfield in the semifinals at Jim Whelan Boardwalk Hall on Friday.
 Marist did not trail at any point in the game.

-The Red Foxes will play the winner of third-seeded St. Peter’s and seventh-seeded Rider in the championship at 11 a.m.
+The Red Foxes will play third-seeded St. Peter’s in the championship at 11 a.m.
 Saturday.

 Sarah Barcello scored 12, grabbed four rebounds and had three steals for Marist (17-3, 14-3 MAAC).
 Trinasia Kennedy scored 17 and added two steals.
 Caitlin Weimar grabbed 11 rebounds and scored nine.
 Allie Best scored 11 and had five assists.